Azure/ARO-HCP/dev-infrastructure/docs/development-setup.md

   make -f dev-infrastructure/Makefile mgmt.aks.admin-access mgmt.aks.kubeconfig
   ```

 > Freshly granted cluster admin permissions might not be effective immediately.
-If you get permission denied errors on your `kubectl` commands, consider waiting a couple of minutes for the permissons to be propagated
+If you get permission denied errors on your `kubectl` commands, consider waiting a couple of minutes for the permissions to be propagated

 ### Cleanup